Beer on Wood | craft beer bar Hong Kong musing

-Being nostalgic beings, brewers look at beer’s rich history as inspiration for their next beer or as a guidelines for their wildly imaginative brews.
-More and more brewers are reverting to traditional technology and are eagerly exploring the possible interactions between beer, permeable wood, and microorganisms.
+Brewers look at beer’s rich history as inspiration for their next wildly imaginative brews.
+More and more brewers are reverting to traditional technology and are exploring the interactions between beer, permeable wood, and microorganisms.
 The interplay between wood and beer is very complex.
-Today, we are investigating the two main effects of oak on beers; namely barrel-aging using bourbon barrels and barrel-fermenting with wine barrels.
+Today, we are discussing the two main effects of oak on beers; namely barrel-ageing using bourbon barrels and barrel-fermenting in wine barrels.

-By law, bourbons must be aged in new American barrels which are heavily charred to depart smoky flavors.
-The result is bourbon and charred oak barrels permeated with the spirit.
+By law, bourbons must be aged in new American barrels which are heavily charred to depart smoky flavours.
+Once used barrels, unwanted by bourbon makers, are given a new source of life by brewers.
 The most popular beer styles using the bourbon barrel-aging process are dark, malt-accented, and reasonably muscular beers that are able to stand up to the potent influence of bourbon.

-When a brewer refers to barrel-aging, they’re talking about beers that have been fully fermented and attenuated ‘clean’ (no live bacteria) beer.
-You could drink the beer as-is but is placed in bourbon barrels to add flavor to the beer (in this case flavor of bourbon) and not to act as a fermentation vessel.
+Barrel ageing refers allowing flavours embedded in the wooden staves to be departed into the beer; and not to act as a fermentation vessel.
 Many would consider this the 5th ingredients in beer.
 The beer could age in the barrel up to 1 year or more and is usually blended with other barrels for the best and balanced taste.

-Brewers would brew a base beer in stainless steel tanks first then transfer the beer it into the wine barrels.
-The yeast and bacteria dwelling on the walls of the staves will further ferment the beer, creating depth and flavor.
-These beers are most commonly described as refermented in the barrel or mixed fermented or wild ales.
-Additionally, brewers can add wort to a barrel or other wooden vessels and allow naturally present bacteria and yeast to ferment it, such as Belgium lambic producers.
+A base beer is brewed in stainless steel vessels then transferred to wine barrels.
+The yeast and bacteria dwelling on the staves will further ferment the beer, creating depth and flavour.
+These beers are re-fermented in the barrel and referred to as mixed fermented or wild ales.
+Alternatively, brewers can add inoculated wort to a barrel or other wooden vessels and allow naturally present bacteria and yeast to ferment it, such as Belgium lambic producers such as Oud Beersel.
 This beer would are described as a lambic-style or spontaneously fermented beer.

-All our beers under the sour and funky section are a result of fermentation by mixed culture of wild yeast and bacteria in wooden barrels.
-Such fermentation creates nuanced, vinous and balanced acidic beers.
+All our beers under the sour and funky category are a result mixed fermentation by wild yeast and bacteria culture in wooden barrels.
+Such fermentation creates nuanced, vinous and balanced piquant beers.
 To beat the hot Hong Kong weather, we recommend the Cuvee Sofiee Rabarber by Brouwerij Alvinne.
 The a blond sour beer fermented with rhubarb in barrels, resulting in wine like characters of dry fruitiness and refreshing acidity.